nguyenvanquy87/sdm/README.md

 ## 📌 Overview
 The **AI-Powered Species Distribution Modeler** is a comprehensive, open-source web application designed for high-impact biogeographical and ecological research.
 Powered by Streamlit and Scikit-Learn, this tool bridges the gap between complex geospatial data processing and user-friendly, publication-ready analytics.

-The application is meticulously optimized to meet the visualization and methodological standards required by top-tier **SCI/SCIE Q1 journals**.
+The application is meticulously optimized to meet the visualization and methodological standards required.
 It features an automated dark-mode UI and fully bilingual support (English/Vietnamese).

 ## ✨ Key Features
 ### 🔬 1.
 Automated Data Acquisition & Spatial Processing